 Monteverde Friends School operates on the principle that spiritual development is as important as physical and intellectual development; therefore, the mid-week Meeting for Worship is a central part of the education offered by MFS.

 Together with the “Pre-Meeting” lessons and activities, this experience plays an important role in community-building and in the spiritual development of MFS students.
-Our students are not asked to become Quakers, but they do come to appreciate the silent reflection and the Quaker values that infuse the school: Integrity, Simplicity, Equality, Community, Peace, and Care for the Environment.
+Our students are not asked to become Quakers, but they do come to appreciate the silent reflection and the Quaker values that infuse the school: Simplicity, Peace, Integrity, Community, Equality, Stewardship and Care for the Environment.

 A Friends Meeting begins in silence.
 The Divine Spirit is near to us always, but sometimes it is a help just to be still and in quietness try to feel this Presence.
 We therefore settle down into silent worship and strive to have an actual feeling or knowledge of the presence of God.